kasper/phoenix/docs/docs/api/17-modal.md

 # Modal

 Use Modal to display content as modal windows (in front of all other windows).
 Modals can be used to display icons and/or text for visual cues.
+An input modal can be used to input text for example to give commands.
 Properties defined as dynamic can be altered while the modal is displayed.

 ![Example icon modal](/img/modal/icon-modal.png#example)
 **Above:** Ligth modal with icon